PACES MILL REHABILITATION PROJECT

 - The Paces Mill Unit hosts 140,000 visitors a year

-- The Paces Mill Unit serves as the Bob Callan Trail head and most southern point of the trail system.
+- The Paces Mill Unit serves as the Bob Callan Trailhead and the most southern point of the trail system.

 POTENTIAL RENOVATION AND IMPROVEMENTS

 - Accentuating and enhancing Palisades Unit frontage along Cobb Parkway

 - Multi-use trail connections